Auto Focus

-Plot summary
+Plot

 Disc-jockey-turned-actor Bob Crane develops a secret personal life, focusing on his relationship with John Henry Carpenter, an electronics expert involved with the nascent home video market.
 Encouraged by Carpenter and enabled by his expertise, Crane—a church-going, clean-cut family man—becomes a sex addict obsessed with women and with recording his encounters using video and photographic equipment, usually with Carpenter participating.

 As the years pass, the relationship between Crane and Carpenter unravels in a dangerous way.
 Crane is divorced by his wife Anne before marrying Patricia Olson, a former co-star from his hit television series Hogan's Heroes.
 After the show goes off the air, Crane struggles to find work while dealing with money troubles.
 By the time Walt Disney Productions hires him for the leading role in a family movie, Superdad, his reputation for being obsessed with sex and pornography starts to jeopardize his image.

 Confined to doing dinner theater in mid-sized cities, Crane's attempts to distance himself from Carpenter fail as their sexual escapades continue.
-Carpenter ends up becoming Crane's only friend, but in 1978 they have a final falling-out between them in Scottsdale, Arizona, where Crane tells Carpenter that he is looking to start a new life without the latter's influence or eagerness for sex parties.
+Carpenter ends up becoming Crane's "only friend", but in 1978 they have a final falling-out between them in Scottsdale, Arizona, where Crane tells Carpenter that he is looking to start a new life without the latter's influence or eagerness for sex parties.
 Soon after, Crane is bludgeoned to death while he sleeps in a motel room.
 Carpenter is tried for the murder, but he is acquitted in 1994.
 To this day, Crane's murder remains unsolved.